 Coaches have priority use of court 6 (and court 5 if two coaches are in session) at all times except between 18:00 – 22:00 on Friday and 13:00 -17:00 on Saturday & Sunday.

-If all the courts are busy and people are waiting to play, then finish the set you are playing and offer the court to those waiting.
+If all the courts are busy and you have not booked, where people are waiting to play then finish the set you are playing and offer the court to those waiting.

 Juniors and Cadets have priority during the following times:

-Juniors and Cadets will have priority on the hard courts 4, 5 and 6 during the above times except in the event of matches or coaching commitments.
-If the shale courts are not playable during the above times then one hard court will be available for adult use.
+Juniors and Cadets should only play on the hard courts 4, 5 and 6 during the above times except in the event of matches or coaching commitments.
+If the artificial clay courts are not playable during the above times then one hard court will be available for adult use.